 What is a virtual coffee?

-A virtual coffee meeting/chat is an informal meeting of two or more colleagues via video conferencing tools like Microsoft Teams, Zoom, or Google Meet.
+A virtual coffee meeting/chat is an informal meeting of two or more colleagues via video conferencing tools like Microsoft Teams or Slack.
 They typically last between 15 and 30 minutes.

 All of these SaaS services have free and paid options available so there’s no need to invest heavily in tools to enable your staff to indulge in virtual coffee.